-The exact implications of the JOBS Act are still subject to interpretations and guidance by the SEC and other regulatory agencies, and we may not be able to take advantage of all of the benefits of the JOBS Act.
-In addition, investors may find our ordinary shares less attractive if we rely on the exemptions and relief granted by the JOBS Act.
+Investors may find our ordinary shares less attractive if we rely on certain or all of these exemptions.
 If some investors find our ordinary shares less attractive as a result, there may be a less active trading market for our ordinary shares and our share price may decline or become more volatile.